FabioGrosso/project-sudoku-test/README.md

 ```sh
 git clone <URL>
 ```
 A new directory with the name of this project will be created.
-Now create a file ```group.txt``` and write the name of each of the components of the group in a different line (if you work alone just add your name in the first line).
+Create a file named group.txt and write your name in the first line.
 Add it to the list of tracked files by typing
 ```sh
 git add group.txt
 ```